 Genitourinary (GU) Pathology Fellowship

-The Genitourinary (GU) Pathology Fellowship is a Texas Medical Board-approved program offered by the Department of Pathology at UT Southwestern Medical Center.
-It is a one-year fellowship with comprehensive training in diagnostic genitourinary (GU) pathology that includes in-depth exposure to all aspects of the specialty.
+Our ACGME-accredited Selective Pathology - Genitourinary (GU) Fellowship is a one-year program with comprehensive training in diagnostic genitourinary (GU) pathology that includes in-depth exposure to all aspects of the specialty.

 The Genitourinary Pathology Service includes the full range of urologic tumors, non-neoplastic diseases and lesions, with special emphasis on complex urologic oncologic cases.
 The fellow is given graduated responsibility for handling cases.
 The fellow is expected to participate in independent and collaborative research, including the initiation and completion of at least one research project during the course of the year.